-This 30 pound Alpine-style from Spring Brook Farm is traditionally handmade in a copper vat and washed in brine for one year to encourage the development of beneficial microflora.
-Crack into one of these big ladies and prepare to be enveloped in its piña colada aromas.
-Tubby’s paste is bright yet brothy with a rind like crunchy peanut butter that will leave you craving another bite.
+This 30 pound Alpine-style cheese from Spring Brook Farm is handmade in a traditional copper vat and washed in brine for one year to encourage the development of beneficial microflora.
+Crack into one of these big ladies and prepare to be enveloped in her Pina Colada aroma.
+Tubby’s paste is bright yet brothy with a rind like crunchy peanut butter.
 Tubby is named for one of Brooklyn’s prominent 19th century architects, William Bunker Tubby.

 Gatekeeper is a small format, soft ripened cow and sheep’s milk triple crème with complex flavors and a long buttery finish.
 Made at Old Chatham Sheepherding Creamery in the Hudson Valley, Gatekeeper arrives to Crown Finish when it’s a few days old.
-Once the rind is developed, we wash the cheese with MillStone Farmgate, a traditional American farmhouse-style hard cider that is tart and funky.
+Once the rind is developed, we wash the cheese with Graft Cider’s Farm Flor a traditional American farmhouse-style hard cider that is tart and funky.
 Gatekeeper develops notes of ramps and orange blossom.
 This is not your average triple crème!
 Gatekeeper won 2nd place in its category at the 2016 American Cheese Society Conference.